DanielTockan/Rainforest-Store/README.md

 Given that our Flask back-end was written in Python, as it stood, the models were not able to interact with our API (written in JSON) and React front-end.
 The serializers facilitated the communication between the disparate languages, acting as a form of translator.
 This was achieved using Marshmallow.

-Each of the models (including the base mixin) had a corresponsing schema to which it was imported.
+Each of the models (including the base mixin) had a corresponding schema to which it was imported.
 This was no exception for the "Product Schema" below:

 ```py